 - When ready, remove from heat and set aside.

-- In a baking dish, place noodles, cooked onions, and the cheese.
+- In a 9x9 baking dish, place noodles, cooked onions, and ¾ of the cheese.

-- Mix to combine and bake at 400F for 25-30 minutes until cheese is melty and bubbly.
+- Mix to combine and sprinkle the rest of the cheese on top.
+Bake at 400F for 25-30 minutes until cheese is melty and bubbly.